LukeSmithxyz/landchad/content/nextcloud.md

 ## Installing Nextcloud Itself

 We should have all the moving pieces in place now, so we can download and install Nextcloud itself.
-First, download the latest-25 Nextcloud version and we will extract into `/var/www/` and ensure Nginx has the authority to use it.
+First, download the latest Nextcloud 25 version and we will extract into `/var/www/` and ensure Nginx has the authority to use it.

 ```sh
 wget https://download.nextcloud.com/server/releases/latest-25.tar.bz2